emil-garnell/smc-control/README.md

 Library to control Newport linear displacement stages from Matlab

-For a demonstration of the different files, lauch smc_demo.m
+For a demonstration of the different files, lauch demo_smc.m